dedalus-ivd/ivd-ais-docker-solution/guides/single_node_replica_set_deployment.md

 rs.status()
 ```

-# Single application deployment

-To show the steps to follow for every single product deployment we will use the Discovery Service as example.
-For each product you need to check its own docker deployment manual

 ### Mongo Backup and Restore - Automated

 The below steps describes how to automate MongoDB backups inside a Docker container, with automatic deletion of backups older than 7 days.